ystk/debian-jinja2/docs/extensions.rst

 useful, another one would be fragment caching.

-When writing extensions you have to keep in mind that you are working with the Jinja2 template compiler which does not validate the node tree you are possing to it.
+When writing extensions you have to keep in mind that you are working with the Jinja2 template compiler which does not validate the node tree you are passing to it.
 If the AST is malformed you will get all kinds of compiler or runtime errors that are horrible to debug.
 Always make sure you are using the nodes you create correctly.
 The API documentation below shows which nodes exist and